caktus/guidebook/source/rds.rst

 We will not be able to do that when the database is on RDS, as the deploy will not have the credentials of the master Postgres user.

+As a corollary, since we'll typically remove that part of the deploy configuration for the project, we'll have to use the Postgres server on the host server (or elsewhere) for any Vagrant instance we might want to run the project in.

 So, we create the database user and database manually (or using some separate bit of automation).
-And that will need to be done from one of the EC2 instances.
+And for RDS, that will need to be done from one of the EC2 instances.
 One approach would be to ssh into one of the servers and use the Postgres command line interface.
 Just be careful not to leave any credentials for the master user on that server.
 (If you want to be especially